AR Point&Click: An Interface for Setting Robot Navigation Goals: User Study

 \subsection{User Study Procedure}

 The user study was conducted in an open area so that line of sight between the robot and each of the goals could be maintained.
 Before the user study commenced, the participant read an explanatory statement and filled in a consent form.
-As well, the participants watched a video which explained the task and its rules.
-The experimenter read from a script throughout the user study to ensure uniformity of procedure.
+As well, they watched a prepared video about the task.
+The experimenter read from a script during the user study to ensure uniformity of procedure.
 Each user was given two minutes to practice on each interface before starting the task.
 This practice time was recorded.
 Afterwards, the user began the task on the experimenters signal.
 After each condition, the user was given a survey to rate the system with questions from Table~\ref{tab:questions}.
-After completing the task with all 3 interfaces, the participants were given the option to engage in a post-experiment interview.
+After completing the experiment, the participants were given the option to engage in a post-experiment interview.
 The mean duration for each participant was around 30 minutes.